Table of Contents

 Hi all!
-Today’s post is going to cover all things Acadia National Park.
-I visited Acadia for the first time last month (August 2020) for a long weekend with my boyfriend, Nathaniel!
+Today’s post is going to cover all things Bar Harbor, Maine and Acadia National Park best hikes.
+I visited Acadia for the first time last month (August 2020) for a long weekend.
 We had a packed three days full of hikes, nature, lobster, and lots of blueberries.
-Today I’m going to share everything that we did so that you all know how to spend a weekend in Acadia National Park if you plan on visiting (which you all should).
+Today I’m going to share everything we did so you can plan a visit of your own and check out some of the Acadia National Park best hikes!

 The drive up to Acadia is super scenic as you past all of the towns in southern coastal Maine, including Ogunquit, Kennybunkport, and the city of Portland.
-The last two hours of the drive are through mostly woods.
+The last two hours of the drive is mostly forest.
 Once you pass Bangor, you’ll make your way east to Mount Desert Island, the gateway to the park.

 Mount Desert Island consists of the quiant town of Bar Harbor and the national park.
 I recommend staying in downtown Bar Harbor.
 This town is so quaint that there are no major hotel chains in the downtown, so use this opportunity to stay in a cozy b&b.
 We stayed in the Quimby Inn and really liked it!

 Now that you know how to get to Acadia and where to stay in Bar Habor, let’s get into the itinerary!
 This is the exact one my boyfriend and I followed and we covered a lot of ground, so hopefully this is useful to you.